jorgehatccrma/ccrma-beam/README.md

 This is a theme to create *LaTeX-Beamer* presentations using CCRMA (Center for Computer Research in Music and Acoustics at Stanford University) colors and logos.

 The idea is to facilitate the use of beamer for high-quality academic presentations.
-It should be noted that my main goal is to generate PDF presentations, which are portable and cross-platform.
+My main goal is to generate PDF presentations, which are portable and cross-platform.

 ## Multimedia in the generated PDF